Arena Football Association

 The Arena Football Association (AFA) was a professional indoor football league based in Texas, Kansas and Mississippi, United States.
 The league began operation in June 2021 with five teams, known that season as the Lone Star Series.
-The league was founded by three African-American entrepreneurs and is "built upon the pillars of diversity, equity and inclusion," placing its teams in underserved markets with populations from 200,000 to two million people.
+The league was founded by three African-American entrepreneurs and is "built upon the pillars of diversity, equity, and inclusion," placing its teams in underserved markets with populations from 200,000 to two million people.

-As of 2023, the league's website inactive and there have been no further developments.
+As of 2023, the league's website was inactive and there have been no further developments.

 History

 2021 season

 The league operated during 2021 as the Lone Star Series, after the West Texas Warbirds and Amarillo Venom, formerly of Champions Indoor Football (CIF), organized their own league.
 Five teams competed in the inaugural season: Amarillo Venom, Arlington Longhorns, San Antonio Valor, Texas Jets, and West Texas Warbirds.
 The Warbirds defeated the Venom in the championship game, 79–60, played on July 24.